evandroneder/nd5-mongodb-server/readme.md

 # Project

-Dynamic express with mongodb.
+Dynamic express server with mongodb and websocket.

 ### How to use

-- To start the server call function StartServer
+- To start the express server call function StartServer

 ```
 import { StartServer } from "nd5-mongodb-server";